Is it worth doing a master’s or PhD?

 However, what studying doesn't teach you is how to act professionally, manage a hectic email inbox, navigate office politics and many more key work-based skills.
-You can only really learn these skills from first-hand experience in a workplace, but employers will really value them.
+You can only really learn these skills from first-hand experience in the workplace.

-Again, if your reason for choosing a master's is to find a good job at the end of it, keep in mind that spending the year working full-time could be very beneficial too – especially as you'll be earning money while doing it.
+Again, if your reason for choosing a master's is to find a good job at the end of it, keep in mind that spending the year working full-time could be very beneficial too – especially as you'll earn money while doing it.

 It could be difficult to get a job related to your master's

-Particularly if you're planning to study a master's that is related to a niche and/or competitive industry, remember that your dream job won't be guaranteed at the end of it.
+Particularly if you're planning to study a master's that's related to a niche and/or competitive industry, remember that your dream job won't be guaranteed at the end of it.
 In this respect, a master's can be a risk.

-But, that's not to say that it's not worth doing a postgraduate degree because of this.
-It's up to you to make the most of the course, and there's every possibility that it will lead you down your chosen career path.
+That's not to say it's not worth doing a postgraduate degree because of this.
+It's up to you to make the most of the course, and there's every chance it will lead you down your chosen career path.

 When you genuinely care about the subject and your chosen industry, it comes across.
 Working hard and remaining dedicated will give you the best chance of success, both during the degree and afterwards.

 If you've weighed up the pros and cons and feel confident that a master's is right for you, then go for it.
-It might not be easy to get a job related to it, but it's possible, and your efforts and enthusiasm during the course will take you a long way.
+It might not be easy to get a job related to it, but it's possible.
+Your efforts and enthusiasm during the course will take you a long way.